Teifi Valley Railway: Background

 With the opening of the South Wales Railway, Carmarthen's economic prosperity grew.
 A scheme to link Carmarthen with a proposed deep-water port in Cardigan found form as the Carmarthen and Cardigan Railway; a troubled scheme which opened in stages (hindered by the challenging topography of the Gwili valley and the sheer expense incurred in the construction of the Pencader Tunnel).
 Despite its name, the company only achieved construction of a line as far Llandysul, opening in 1864.
 The company fell into receivership shortly thereafter.

 With the ambition of furthering the line to Newcastle Emlyn, The Tivy Side Railway Company was incorporated and authorised to extend the line.
-Despite progressing to the point where the project received an authorising Act of Parliament, the scheme never became a reality and the extension remained unbuilt.
+Despite progressing to the point where the project received an authorising act of Parliament, the Tivy Side Railway Act 1872 (35 & 36 Vict. c. clxxxvii), the scheme never became a reality and the extension remained unbuilt.

 Amidst an uncertain future and a difficult financial position, the Carmarthen and Cardigan Railway was eventually leased to the Great Western Railway, with absorption by the latter taking place by 1882.
-The corresponding Act of Parliament combined the authorising of both the sale of the undertaking with re-authorising the construction of an extension to Newcastle Emlyn.
+The corresponding act of Parliament, the Carmarthen and Cardigan Railway Act 1881 (44 & 45 Vict. c. ccxi), combined the authorising of both the sale of the undertaking with re-authorising the construction of an extension to Newcastle Emlyn.